The gospel of Mark…

 Later that decade he lived and worked in Rwanda, where for Health Unlimited he pioneered the first ever soap opera in the African Great Lakes Region.
 “Urunana” (Hand in Hand) is still running on BBC World Service and in March 2018 celebrated its 2000th episode.
 This was a huge project for Mark and he is particularly proud of his achievements in a very troubled genocide-hit region (use the link in the Menu for more details).

-More recently he spent twelve months living on a campervan, travelling the UK to write a blog about his experiences (please use the link in the Menu to see the blog).
+More recently he spent twelve months living on a campervan, travelling the UK to write a blog and novel about his experiences (please use the link in the Menu to see the blog).

 Mark has been married twice, has four children and two grandchildren.
 His hobbies include travel, writing, music, playing guitar and ukelele, compiling cryptic crossword puzzles, football, cricket, cooking and playing pool down the pub with friends.